 The reset is used for the sequencing bits for our communication.

-The COM 1 not receiving bit with the leading edge (one-shot) for the COM 1 success or error will then trigger the next read instruction.
+The COM 1 not receiving a bit with the leading edge (one-shot) for the COM 1 success or error will trigger the next read instruction.

 We will now write information using the Send instruction in the Click PLC.

 The timing chart for the send instruction is very similar to the receive instruction.
-We have the same three output bits that can be used in our logic for the timing of the communication.
+We have the same three output bits that can be used in our logic for the communication timing.

 The change set value bit will control if the write operation is executed.
-If the Change SV Bit is on and the leading edge of Modbus reading done bit will then trigger the Send command.
-This will write the value in DS50 to Modbus address 404098 which is the setpoint value.
+If the Change SV Bit is on and the leading edge of Modbus reading is done, the bit will trigger the Send command.
+This will write the value in DS50 to Modbus address 404098, which is the setpoint value.
 COM 3 bits are then set.

-Rung 5 will look for the COM 3 bits and set the Modbus write SV bit and reset the Change SV Bit.
-If the Change SV bit is off then the Modbus wire SV bit is set and the Change SV bit is immediately reset.
+Rung 5 will look for the COM 3 bits, set the Modbus to write SV bit, and reset the Change SV Bit.
+If the Change SV bit is off, then the Modbus wire SV bit is set, and the Change SV bit is immediately reset.

 This program will then cascade to the next write operation.
 Follow the logic that is similar to the above.
 The change limits bit will control if the information is sent or not.

 Once the write limits are complete, a timer delay of 100 milliseconds is used.
-This will allow the change to happen for the write bits to be set on with the software.
+This will allow the change for the write bits to be set on with the software.

 The output for the timer will then start the communication over again.
-Even with this small delay we are reading/writing the data from the Solo about 5 times per second.
+Even with this slight delay, we are reading/writing the data from the Solo about five times per second.